heaplabs/csv-parser-flex-bison/Readme.md

 # Summary
 This is a custom CSV parser written for our usecase at [SmartReach.io](https://smartreach.io)

+We faced various issues with csv parsing libraries.
+These were not necessarily the faults of the libraries, but rather the varied formats of CSV files - including incorrectly formatted files that our customers expected to "just" work, Tab separated files and semi-colon separated files.

-We faced various issues with csv parsing libraries and finally to reduce our error rate we decided to roll our own parser.
+Finally to reduce our error rate we decided to roll our own parser.

 We have seen a significant reduction in CSV errors after this.